 When Greta Garbo wore a brimmed felt hat in A Woman of Affairs (1928), she sparked a trend for American women to wear this type of soft hat.

-Wigs were made to look natural – women didn’t want their postiche to show.
+Wigs were made to look natural, because women didn’t want their postiche to show.
 Discretion was the word.

-Mimic short hair by putting long hair up – women could embrace the look of short hair without the cut.
-One style involved winding plaits up by the ears, and was nicknamed “earphones” after the style of earphones people used to listen to broadcasts on crystal radio sets.
+Firstly, women could embrace the look of short hair by dressing their long hair up.
+For instance, one style involved winding plaits up by the ears.
+This was nicknamed “earphones” after the style of headphone that people used to listen to broadcasts on crystal radio sets.
 Alternatively, hair was fashioned into a bun or chignon at the nape.

-Wear a wig – transformations were popular and a good way to create the look of a bob, while keeping the hair long.
+Another way was to wear a wig.
+Fake hair was a good way to create the look of a bob, while keeping their long hair safely tucked underneath.